Understand The 7 Layers

 2) Sensation: contains a variety of nerve endings that react to heat and cold, touch, pressure, vibration, and tissue injury.

-3) Heat regulation: contains a great blood supply which allows precise control of energy loss by radiation, convection and conduction.
-Dilated blood vessels increase perfusion and heat loss while constricted vessels greatly reduce cutaneous blood flow and conserve heat.
+3) Heat regulation: contains a great blood supply - dilated blood vessels increase perfusion and heat loss while constricted vessels greatly reduce cutaneous blood flow and conserve heat.

 4) Control of evaporation: provides a relatively dry and impermeable barrier to fluid loss.